- Green Infrastructure

 - Contact Us

 Currently under construction.

-Construction for this Phase 1 project commenced on May 5, 2014.
-Sewer pipe installation in the residential neighborhoods has been completed.
-Green infrastructure construction work in Spring Lake Park will be completed in the spring of 2016.
-Phase 2 sewer separation will take place in future years to complete all sewer separation in the basin.
+Phase 1 construction commenced May 5, 2014.
+Sewer pipe installation in the residential neighborhoods and green infrastructure construction work in Spring Lake Park are complete.
+Phase 2 is in design.
+Construction will complete all sewer separtion in the basin.

 Project Number: OPW 51997

 LTCP Project Name: Missouri Avenue Sewer Separation Phase 1